jimmyfrasche/gather/README.md

 ```

 List all css files, dot or not, in the transitive closure of the dependencies
-of the package in the current directory, relative to the current directory
+of the package in the current directory, relative to the current directory,
+while failing if two files share the same name.

 ```
-gather -. -rel=. "*.css"
+gather -. -fail-on-dup -rel=. "*.css"
 ```

 List the absolute path of all non-dot .go files not matching "doc*.go"